bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 # Dad style programming jokes

-> submit your own, if they make me laugh I’ll merge them.
+> submit your own, if they make me laugh I'll merge them.

 ---